Companies are celebrating Juneteenth in unique ways this week - KVIA

 The racial reckoning that erupted around the globe following Floyd’s murder by a former police officer compelled many Fortune 500 companies to add Juneteenth to their calendars for the first time while also committing billions of dollars to initiatives designed to combat institutional racism.

 Many cities and states across the country also introduced bills and passed laws in recognition of Juneteenth.
-Earlier this week, federal lawmakers in the Senate and the House passed voted to make Juneteenth an official federal holiday, and President Joe signed the bill into law on Thursday.
-The move brings the yearly celebration a step closer to becoming the first national holiday issued by the US government since President Ronald Reagan signed a law adding Martin Luther King Jr. Day as a federal holiday in 1983.
+Earlier this week, federal lawmakers in the Senate and the House voted to make it an official federal holiday, and President Joe Biden signed the bill into law on Thursday.
+Juneteenth is the first national holiday designated by the US government since President Ronald Reagan signed a law adding Martin Luther King Jr. Day as a federal holiday in 1983.

 In honor of Juneteenth, CNN Business talked to 19 major companies about how they plan to celebrate the holiday this weekend: